Joan Bennett: Early life and family

-Bennett first appeared in a silent movie as a child with her parents and sisters in her father's drama The Valley of Decision (1916), which he adapted for the screen.
+Bennett first appeared in a silent film as a child with her parents, sisters, and aunt Blanche in her father's drama The Valley of Decision (1916), which he adapted and directed for the screen.
+It was filmed in Santa Barbara, California, and she and her sisters portrayed "unborn souls" in the film's prelude.
 She attended Miss Hopkins School for Girls in Manhattan, then St. Margaret's, a boarding school in Waterbury, Connecticut, and L'Hermitage, a finishing school in Versailles, France.